Milkiiy/Voice-Assistant-with-OpenAI-and-IBM-Watson/README.md

-## Sentiment Analysis using Caikit and Hugging Face
+## Create a Voice Assistant with OpenAI's GPT-3 and IBM Watson
 #### _Author : @IBM Academy_

 ## Information Project 🔎
-In this guided project you will build a Python application that uses Caikit run-time and API to query the Hugging Face model for sentiment analysis on text strings.

-Caikit is an advanced AI toolkit designed to simplify the process of working with models through user-friendly APIs.
-With Caikit, you gain access to a powerful set of tools that enable seamless model integration across diverse data domains and tasks.

-Hugging Face provides an extensive collection of pre-trained models, allowing developers and researchers to leverage cutting-edge NLP and Generative AI capabilities with ease.
-The platform also offers user-friendly APIs, empowering users to integrate these models seamlessly into their own applications and projects.
+In this guided project, i learn how to build my own AI assistant using OpenAI's pre-trained GPT-3 model.
+Unlike the popular ChatGPT which communicates with text, my personal assistant will use voice. i will use Watson Speech-to-Text to give my AI assistant the gift of hearing and Watson Text-to-Speech so that my assistant can read the answers back to me.

+With a voice-based personal assistant at my beck and call, i will be able to get answers, find information, and even have conversations, all without lifting a finger.

 <img width="299" alt="mitra_f6fccdce-1cdb-4977-adf2-b4b5c3c52cc8 (2)" src="https://github.com/Milkiiy/The-Art-of-Prompt-Engineering/assets/114728966/a04e511d-9e34-4c69-b6b8-135a14c7551f"><br />

-Mentee Assignment from IBM Advance AI @ Infinite Learning Course completion of NSentiment Analysis using Caikit and Hugging Face from [CognitiveClass.Ai](https://cognitiveclass.ai)
+Mentee Assignment from IBM Advance AI @ Infinite Learning Course completion of Create a Voice Assistant with OpenAI's GPT-3 and IBM Watson from [CognitiveClass.Ai](https://cognitiveclass.ai)

 ## Mentee Info 🧑‍💻
 | Name                 | Program  |